ac-freeman/acfreeman.github.io/_pages/about.md

 </style>
 <img src="{{ page.headshot }}" alt="Me" class="center">

-## Andrew C. Freeman, computer science educator
+## Andrew C. Freeman, computer science researcher and educator

 I'm a Computer Science PhD student at the University of North Carolina at Chapel Hill.
 Before that, I got a B.S. in Computer Science and Mathematics from Samford University in Birmingham, Alabama.
 And before that, I grew up near Dallas, Texas.